ocripps24/CV/README.md

 <a href="https://www.unisr.it/en/offerta-formativa/medicina-chirurgia/international-medical-doctor-program"><img src="Images/unisr.png" height='50'></a>
 **Vita-Salute San Raffaele University** (2011 to 2015)
 *International Medicine (MD) - Incomplete*
-- I developed extensive listening and analytical skills through patient interaction as well as skills in research and working in complex collaborative environments discussing patient cases.
+- Developed extensive listening and analytical skills through patient interaction as well as skills in research and working in complex collaborative environments discussing patient cases.
 - As the elected class representative during my second year, I oversaw the organisation of a collective effort note taking system adopted by all students and held regular meetings with the course directors.

 <a href="https://www.cardiff.ac.uk/business-school"><img src="Images/cardiffUni.jpg" height='44'></a>